fat-tire/resolve/README.md

 So here's the plan on building the image-- we'll start with the official CentOS Stream, then update the packages and add some dependencies needed for DaVinci Resolve.
 Y'know, drivers and libraries and stuff.
 Then install DaVinci Resolve from the official zip file you can get from the website.
 Then create a user called "resolve" in the CentOS container.
 That's the user who will run resolve in CentOS.

-## Wait- a user named "resolve" will run Resolve?
+## Wait.
+A user named "resolve" will run Resolve?
 But _I_ want to run it!
 How will I access the projects and stuff?

 No problem-- instead of saving data such as our projects and the media IN the Centos container, we'll save it in our host computer's folders instead.
 That we can easily interact with it, back it up, and treat it like any other data on the host.